nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User double clicks on QuickCache.jar
-2. QuickCache opens and shows a list of flashcards
+1. QuickCache opens and shows a list of flashcards
-3. User forgets the choices of a flashcard's question
+2. User forgets the choices of a flashcard's question
-4. User requests to open a specific flashcard in the list
+3. User requests to open a specific flashcard in the list
-5. QuickCache opens the flashcard and displays the choices
+4. QuickCache opens the flashcard and displays the choices

 	Use case ends.